-HB 392 (Branscum and others)(S. NR Energy)(-) Would amend and update statutes governing Kentucky State Board on Electric Generation and Transmission Siting to include decommissioning requirements and bond.
+HB 392 (Branscum and others)(S. Rules)(+/-) Original bill Would have amended and updated statutes governing Kentucky State Board on Electric Generation and Transmission Siting to include decommissioning requirements and bond.
 KRC has a number of serious concerns with the bill as written and has communicated those to the sponsor.
 Among the most serious is that there is no Board oversight of the sufficiency of the amount or form of the decommissioning bond, and the developer is allowed to leave equipment in and on the ground rather than removing it all on decommissioning.
-The bill is insufficiently protective of landowners' and farmers' interests and fails to provide sufficient assurances that the decommissioning will be complete and the bonds will be adequate.
+The original bill is insufficiently protective of landowners' and farmers' interests and fails to provide sufficient assurances that the decommissioning will be complete and the bonds will be adequate.